mcjkn007/Pandora-Maze-Autonomous-Worlds-Demo/README.md

 # Pandora-Maze-Autonomous-Worlds-Demo

-Vigilant is an on-chain world defined by runes, not just a game.
-Adventurers collect rune NFTs to craft game rules.
-We've created a card game to highlight runes' charm.
-Collect five runes to form battle cards and conquer in Vigilant's games.

 ## Project Description
 Pandora Maze is a Match-3 roguelike game fully on-chain, incorporating elements of Greek characters.
 There are two game modes in Pandora Maze: Competition Mode, Free Mode, and in Free Mode, players can create custom levels, giving the game rich openness and composability.